appreciated/material/README.md

 # MyComponent Add-on for Vaadin 8

-Material Design is a Theme add-on for Vaadin 8.
+Material is a Theme for Vaadin 8.

 ## Online demo

-Try the add-on demo at <url of the online demo>
+//TODO

 ## Download release